vignesh14052002/KnowledgeBase/knowledge_base/Python/Plantuml.md

 ### Pros
 - Get architecture diagram of your entire application quickly with a single command
-- Enforces best practices (namin conventions, type hints) to get better architecture diagram
+- Enforces best practices (naming conventions, type hints) to get better architecture diagram

 ## plantuml
 - python library that converts plantuml text into png, so that it can be viewed in unsupported platforms like azdo